erdemyavuzyildiz/HGuid/README.md

 HashGuid Generator

 Perhaps unnecessarily lengthened, improved version of Guid.
-Increased resistance for collusion when used in parallel distributed environments.
+Increased resistance for collision when used in parallel distributed environments.

 # Algorithm